astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 **Grouped Latent Attention (GLA)**

-Compare two inference setups, MLA vs GQA with a model sharded with [tensor parallel](https://astralord.github.io/posts/exploring-parallel-strategies-with-jax/#tensor-parallelism) across multiple devices:
+Compare two inference setups, MLA vs GQA with a model sharded with [tensor parallel](https://astralord.github.io/posts/exploring-parallel-strategies-with-jax/#tensor-parallelism) across multiple devices.

 With MLA the size of latent KV cache $\mathbf{C^{KV}}$ is $d_c$ per token.
 Because tensor parallelism partitions the key and value up-projections $\mathbf{W}_u^K,\mathbf{W}_u^V \in \mathbb{R}^{d_c \times d}$ in a column-wise fashion, each device must retain the entire latent to reconstruct the keys and values for its heads.
 This leads to duplication of $\mathbf{C^{KV}}$ in every $\text{TP}$ rank, scaling the KV cache footprint in proportion to $\text{TP}$.
 Let's set $d_c=4d_h$[^GLA] as in DeepSeek-v2 and replicate it over $4$ GPUs, then KV cache will occupy